enterdevstudio/seagrass-microbiome/README.md

 ![Fig. 6](figures/x1_summary.jpg "X1 Summary")

-It looks like these variables are only correlated with environmental microbiomes, and not seagrass-associated ones.
-We'll keep that in mind as we continue to explore the data.
+It looks like these variables are mostly correlated with environmental microbiomes, and not seagrass-associated ones.
+Genotype richness is related to water and root microbiome compositions differently compared to leaves. *Z. marina* shoot density was related to Water microbiomes, only.
+Finally, *Z. marina* above ground biomass is significantly correlated with underground and leaf microbiomes in opposite directions, and exhbits no relationship with water microbiomes.
+We'll keep all of this in mind as we continue to explore the data.

 ### Ordination *Y*-axis
 I'll repeat the same thing for the 2nd t-SNE axis.